A legacy of environmental stewardship

 We report our facility GHG emissions to the Government of Canada and the B.C. government.
 For information on our facility GHG emissions, please see:

-The GHG intensity — a measurement of how many tonnes of emissions are emitted for every gigawatt-hour (GWh) of electricity generated by BC Hydro and independent power projects in B.C. — has ranged from about 10 to 30 tonnes per GWh in recent years.
+The production GHG intensity — a measurement of how many tonnes of emissions are emitted for every gigawatt-hour (GWh) of electricity generated by BC Hydro and independent power projects in B.C. — has ranged from about 10 to 30 tonnes per GWh in recent years.
 That's significantly lower than the average electricity generation intensity of 160 to 200 tonnes per GWh for Canadian provinces and territories, many of which do not have a resource mix so favourable towards hydroelectricity.

 BC Hydro became carbon neutral in our corporate operations in 2010, along with the entire B.C. public sector.